AdobeDocs/experience-manager-cloud-service.en/help/headless/introduction.md

 ---
 title: Introduction to Headless for AEM
 description: Learn about Headless in Adobe Experience Manager (AEM) with a combination of detailed documentation and headless journeys.
 Learn how features like Content Models, Content Fragments, and a GraphQL API are used to power headless experiences.
-landing-page-description: Understand how to use and administer Experience Manager Headless as a Cloud Service.
+landing-page-description: Understand how to use and administer Headless in Adobe Experience Manager as a Cloud Service.
 exl-id: 24300499-ae9c-49d0-aa25-f51e14d9cf79
 ---